ml-cube/ml3-platform-docs/md-docs/user_guide/company.md

 - Address
 - VAT

-The Company is created by ML cube team during the onboarding, then, at the first login the owner needs to complete the remaining information.
+The Company is created by ML cube team during the onboarding, then, during first login the Owner needs to complete the remaining information.

 ## Subscriptions